By Audley Zambia specialist Russell

 If you decide to stay three or four nights in the South Luangwa, at Chinzombo or more rustic bushcamps run by the same team, you can opt to spend a night sleeping out under the stars.
 Your guide will set up camp on a dry river bed, light a fire to cook dinner and you can then settle down with just a mosquito net between you and the stars.

 Staying in a private house is another good option for a luxury safari in Zambia.
-One of the most impressive properties is Luangwa Safari House, a spacious, open-fronted thatched house loaded with character, which is regularly recognised in the Safari Awards.
+One of the most impressive properties is Luangwa Safari House, a spacious, open-fronted thatched house loaded with character, which is regularly recognized in the Safari Awards.
 It has four gorgeous en suite rooms, its own pool, a sunken hide and a dedicated guide to take you on game drives and show you the wildlife of the park.

 Hot air balloon across the Busanga Plains